ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 3. **Stay technical:**
 Reserve the right amount of time to code and review code.
 It is important to hold on to that technical vision and to see how your project's code base evolves.
-At the same time it is important that you still grasp the technical aspect of your project as it will help you making the right decisions for the best of your project and your team.
+At the same time it is important that you still grasp the technical aspect of your project as it will help you to make the right decisions for your project and your team.
 4. **Always available:**
 You should always be available and easily approachable for your team members.
 According to Bart, your time should be spent about 35% on technical design, 25% with the business, 15% on project management and 25% on code.
 5. **Be a mentor of your team:**
 As you have a key position in your team you should avoid being a strict ruler and decision maker, and try to make the best decisions for your team.
 Instead, try to be a mediator and a mentor for your team members.
 Effective delegation is important and try to hand out responsibilities to your team.
 Know when to give input, when to make decisions and when to step back.
 6. **Surround yourself with other technical leads:**
 Each person is different and everybody has a different way to approach things.
-There is a lot to be gained by making use of cross-polination and learning from other technical leads about how they approach and deal with things.
+There is a lot to be gained by making use of cross-pollination and learning from other technical leads about how they approach and deal with things.
 It is important to be open for other approaches and to widen your vision.
 7. **Think big, bias for action:**
 You should think big and differently.